 - MTP and REDI program/consortiums programs are great.
-Just need more of them, funding for higher intake numbers, and more exposure and awareness through maturing outreach campaigns.
+We just need more of them, funding for higher intake numbers, and more exposure and awareness through maturing outreach campaigns.

-- Smaller companies able to access relief for salaries or staff compared to larger companies.
+- Smaller companies can access relief for salaries or staff compared to larger companies.

-- An R&D tax like program for specifically training new staff.
+- An R&D tax-like program for specifically training new staff.
 Maybe also with a buddy as an essential part of the program.
-Ie not just based on the spend of dollars on R&D which is part of the R&D tax incentives, but on the people hiring and development specifically.
+I.e. not just based on the spending of dollars on R&D, which is part of the R&D tax incentives, but on the people hiring and development specifically.

 - Expand VISA categories – more contemporary role descriptions, pathways and reduction of the laborious application process that can take months/years compared to other countries.

-- For a SME service provider, they suggested Payroll tax exceptions so they can offer more competitive salaries against the big pharma that pick off their trained staff.
+- For an SME service provider, they suggested Payroll tax exceptions to offer more competitive salaries against the big pharma that picks off their trained staff.